neo3587/CryptoGadget/README.md

 # <a name ="introduction"></a> Introduction

 CryptoGadget is a C# based 'gadget' to view the current cryptocurrencies prices for Windows with a customizable graphical user interface.
-CryptoGadget uses the Cryptonator API to display the prices, which supports more than 1000 different cryptocurrencies.
+CryptoGadget uses the CryptoCompare API to display the prices, which supports more than 1000 different cryptocurrencies.

 # <a name="features"></a> Features